-Strictly review: The Final
+Strictly review: Week 5

 Each week our Ballroom and Latin American dance tutors will dissect the highs and lows of the weekend’s Strictly Come Dancing episode.
 This week marks the end of this years series and the final review, tutors Nick Breakspear and Hanna Sierzputowska cast their critical eye over proceedings.